 The Project identified and reviewed the following resources using the vetting criteria developed by the team:

 Resources presented here were deemed to meet key vetting criteria.

-The Project is creating a set of final reports and resources that include:
+The Project created a set of reports that include: